SSWConsulting/SSW.People.Profiles/Lars-Klint/Lars-Klint.md

 ![](./Images/Bio/Microsoft_MVP_Logo.png)

-Lars is a Software Architect and Windows Platform Development MVP.
+Lars is a Solution Architect and Windows Platform Development MVP.

 <font color="#000000">He is an author, trainer, Microsoft MVP, community leader, authority on all things Windows Phone and part time car restorer.
 He is a published [Pluralsight author ](http://www.pluralsight.com/author/lars-klint)and has been a part of the software development community for the past 20 years.
 Lars is heavily involved in the developer community, regularly speaks at conferences, and also helps organise community events. </font>